 The Outbound interface allows users to view completed and pending outbound call lists, to view call logs for completed outbound calls, and to queue outbound calls manually through CSV upload.

+Outbound calls can only be made when an application has been deployed.
 For details about deployments and how to navigate to the interface, see the Deployments page.

-Fuse+ makes it possible to automate outgoing calls with your digital voice channel.
+Fuse makes it possible to automate outgoing calls with your digital voice channel.
 Behind the scenes outbound calling is a little bit different from handling inbound calls.

 There are several different components to understand when developing applications for outbound calling, including:

 how the outbound call queuing platform works

 how to use the outbound APIs to queue calls

 how to use the API options to trigger different behaviors

 how to get the results of your calls